addania/coding/src/pages/Generate_SSH_Key.md

 Enter a file in which to save the key (/Home/.ssh/id_rsa):
 ```

-> You will be asked to enter your passphrase:
+> You will be asked to enter your passphrase (it is secure to add a passphrase, but also annoying cause it asks on every commit and deploy, if you just press ENTER, it will be set without a passphrase):
 ```
 Enter passphrase (empty for no passphrase):
 ```